Hauntedween 1991 Review

 Review by Luisito Joaquín González

 The nineties certainly didn’t begin with a bang for the slasher genre, which was to be expected after its prolific population of horror cinema throughout the previous decade.
-Censorship restrictions and an extreme lack of originality meant that the category had become a dumping ground for low-budget and low-quality independent movies, which had lost the allure that made them so popular in the first place.
-It is widely considered that the last glory year was 1988, which saw the dying breath of the cycle unleash fairly intriguing titles like: Maniac Cop, Intruder, Evil Dead Trap and Edge of the Axe.
-From then on it was a downward spiral into mediocrity as throwaways like Zipperface and Live Girls put the final nails in the coffin.
+Censorship restrictions and an extreme lack of originality meant that the category had become a dumping ground for low-budget and lower-quality independent movies that had lost the allure that made them popular in the first place.
+It is widely considered that the last glory year was 1988, because the dying breath of the cycle unleashed solid titles like: Maniac Cop, Intruder, Evil Dead Trap and Edge of the Axe.
+From then on it was a downward spiral into mediocrity as throwaways like Zipperface and Live Girls put the final nails in the sub-genre’s coffin.
 Hauntedween was another feature from the ‘lost years’ – a term that describes the gap between 1988 and the Scream rebirth in 1996.

-The second time that I watched Hauntedween for this review; I noted that my opinion had changed ever so slightly as the years have passed by.
-When rating a small production like this you have to take into account the meagre budget and inexperienced crew, which probably amounted to little more than a few men, a dog and not much else.
-Hauntedween is as subtly tongue in cheek as the imaginative title would lead you to believe and has the obvious vibe of a good time movie.
-Now horror/comedies never really click and aside from the decent Blood Hook I can’t really think of any that have gelled well enough to steer away from mediocrity.
-Then again, Hauntedween manages not to annoy too much, because the humour is not forced and comes across more as a production team that realise that their movie is never going to be anything more than a cheesy slasher and they just want the viewer to join in with the fun that they’re having.There’s plenty of unconvincing accents on display to harmonise with the unmistakable twang of the resident Kentuckians and I think it became something of an in-joke between the cast members and crew.
+Whilst watching Hauntedween for a second time, I noticed that my opinion has changed considerably over the twenty years since I last gave it a viewing.
+Back then, I remember thinking that it was boring and badly shot; but today I found a lot more to appreciate.
+When rating a small production like this you have to take into account the meagre budget and inexperienced crew, which probably amounted to little more than a few men and a dog.
+They do however go about things with a dollop of self-referential humour and I found it easier to see that Hauntedween is as subtly tongue in cheek as the imaginative title would lead you to believe.
+Horror/comedies never really click; and aside from the odd stand-out addition, they generally struggle to achieve the feat that they set out to.
+Thankfully, Hauntedween manages to avoid falling into the realms of slapstick, because the laughs are not forced and come across more as a production team that realise that their movie is never going to be anything more than a cheesy slasher.
+I think that they just wanted the viewer to join in with the fun that they were having and it’s hard to criticise them for that.

 The movie stays true to its slasher heritage and writer/producer/director Doug Robertson was definitely a fan of the genre.
-Despite the title, it doesn’t mimic Carpenter’s classic as much as you’d think it would and instead tries to spice things up a bit with some slightly different branches to the plot, which I won’t ruin for you.
+Despite the title, ‘Ween doesn’t mimic Carpenter’s classic as much as you’d think, and instead it tries to spice things up a bit with some slightly different branches to the plot.

 You can almost feel the enthusiasm of the whole crew streaming out from the cheap plastic video cassette becuase it is that contagious.
-This blatant and clearly visual evidence that a good time was had by all behind the scenes and on set somewhat lifts Hauntedween above its flaws.
+It’s clearly evident that a good time was had by all behind the scenes and whilst this is no substitute for great filmmaking, it allows you to accept Hauntedween for what it is.
 I mean, let’s make no mistake about it, this is a shoe-string movie.
-But it’s one that knows its limitations and makes the most of them.
+It’s a shoe-string movie though that knows its limitations and makes the most of them, without trying to achieve more than could be possible.
 That doesn’t make it worthy of the inflated purchase price that it sells for on VHS, but if you come across it cheap, there’s no reason why you shouldn’t give it a whirl.
-The final twenty minutes of mayhem are worth seeing for some cheapskate slasher shenanigans.
+The final twenty minutes of mayhem are worth seeing for some cheapskate slasher shenanigans and at least this flick managed to capture some of the eighties charm that us generally so hard to find.
 I’m not sure if I am breaking any copyright laws by telling you this, but hey, whilst looking for more info I noticed that it is on YouTube.
 Sssshhhhh!!

 A few buckets of blood, some topless chicks and a masked killer – what can be so bad about that?
 Take it with a pinch of salt and it might be worth a look…